golanlevin/60-212/2026/assignments/assignment_2.md

 ![Rect loop](https://raw.githubusercontent.com/golanlevin/60-212/main/openprocessing_images/rect-loop-demo.gif)

-(**2 hours**) In this mini-project, you will explore visual rhythm— by creating a seamlessly looping, animated GIF using computationally generated graphics.
+(**2 hours**) In this mini-project, you will explore visual rhythm, by creating a seamlessly looping, animated GIF using computationally generated graphics.
 In addition to the code-based project [presented on OpenProcessing](https://openprocessing.org/class/107236/#/c/107371), you are also expected to **post** your exported GIF to the `#26-rhythm-loop` channel of our Discord, along with a brief **writeup** about your design.
 Use [this OpenProcessing slot](https://openprocessing.org/class/107236/#/c/107371) to host your project.

-This is a mini-project, so **SKETCH FIRST** and **KEEP IT SIMPLE**.
+This is a mini-project, so please **SKETCH FIRST** and **KEEP IT SIMPLE**.
 There are several important constraints:

 * Your canvas must be **square**, with dimensions of exactly 640×640 pixels.
 The square format and resolution are important, as these will allow us to exhibit your work consistently later.
 * Your looping GIF must be **seamless**: it should be impossible to determine the moment at which your loop “begins”, and there should be no hiccups or jarring discontinuities.
 * Your design is restricted to using exactly **2,3, or 4 colors**: ultra-flat with no transparency blending, please.
 One possibility is to have a background, foreground, and special spot (highlight) color.
 (If you use alpha transparency or blend modes, your GIF will likely have too many colors and won't work well!)
-* To create expressive animation, you are encouraged to experiment with the **[p5.func](https://idmnyu.github.io/p5.js-func/)** library for shaping/easing functions.
 * To export an animated GIF of your project, you should probably use the [`saveGif()`](https://p5js.org/reference/p5/saveGif/) function.
+* Optionally, to create expressive animation, you are encouraged to **experiment** with the **[p5.func](https://idmnyu.github.io/p5.js-func/)** library for shaping/easing functions.
-* After you upload your GIF, you may wish to use a tool like [ezgif.com](https://ezgif.com/optimize) to **optimize** it and reduce its file size.
-Please keep your GIF under 8MB in order to be able to upload it to Discord!
+* After you upload your GIF, you may wish to use a tool like [ezgif.com](https://ezgif.com/optimize) to **optimize** it and reduce its file size. *Please keep your GIF under 8MB in order to be able to upload it to Discord!*

 You can see these constraints in the example above (whose code is [here](https://editor.p5js.org/golan/sketches/b6pgPm9Ab)).
 There are only **3 flat colors** (black, white, red); the loop is **seamless**; the dimensions are square.
-Notice how there is a "graphical concept" or "premise" (the roundedness of the corners circulate around the design; the corners of the red shape kiss the corners of the white one, etc.). *To be extremely clear, I am NOT asking you to reproduce this design!*
+Notice how there is a "graphical concept" or "premise" (the roundedness of the corners circulate around the design; the corners of the red shape kiss the corners of the white one, etc.). *To be extremely clear, I am NOT asking you to reproduce this design!* This exercise be a good place to re-use some of the computational geometry code you developed for Assignment 1.

 If it's helpful, here's a Coding Train tutorial on [creating a seamless loop in p5.js](https://thecodingtrain.com/challenges/135-making-a-gif-loop-in-processing) (with shaping functions!), as well as an [older Coding Train walkthrough](https://www.youtube.com/watch?v=c6K-wJQ77yQ) and [my own video demo](https://www.youtube.com/watch?v=-HPjv-KVUe0) of a similar workflow.
 For my own 12-minute overview about shaping functions, [see this video](https://www.youtube.com/watch?v=wJRgAs6rbUY).